 - In a large nonstick skillet, add the butter, onion, pepper, 1/2 tsp salt, and 1/4 tsp black pepper.
 Cook for 15-20 minutes over medium heat, until soft.

 - Remove the peppers and onions to a bowl, turn the heat to medium high, then add the mushrooms.
 Cook for about 5 minutes until they are well browned.

 - Preheat the oven to 350 degrees F.

-- Add the steak slices to the pan, cook for about 30 seconds on each side just to cook it through.
-Turn off the heat (but keep the pan on the burner), and add the reserved cooked onions, peppers, and mushrooms.
+- Turn off the heat, and add the reserved cooked onions, peppers, mushrooms, and beef to the skillet.
 Divide the filling into four sections, and top each section with two slices of cheese.
-Give the cheese a minute or two to melt, then spoon each of the four sections into one of the four hoagie rolls.
+Put a lid on, and give the cheese a minute or two to melt.

-- Roll each filled hoagie very tightly in aluminum foil, and toss them in the oven for 15 minutes.
-Eat the cheesesteaks while they’re hot and gooey from the oven.
+- Arrange the hoagies on a sheet pan and bake in the oven for 15 minutes.
+Eat the cheesesteaks while they’re hot and gooey.
 Enjoy!